 - Class B and Class C Vehicles

 Class B CDL.
-A Class B CDL is required to operate single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
-Some of the vehicles that operators may be qualified to drive with Class B licenses are:
+A Class B CDL is needed to operate single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
+A few of the vehicles that drivers may be qualified to operate with Class B licenses are:

 - Tractor Trailers

 - Dump Trucks

 - Cement Mixers

 - Class C Vehicles

 Both Class A and Class B CDLs might also need endorsements to drive specific kinds of vehicles, for instance passenger or school buses.
 And a Class A license holder, with the proper needed endorsements, can drive any vehicle that a Class B licensee is authorized to operate.

 When you have decided which Commercial Drivers License you would like to obtain, you can begin the process of researching the Wyandotte MI truck driver schools that you are considering.
 As already mentioned, location and cost will undoubtedly be your primary considerations.
 But it can’t be emphasized enough that they must not be your only concerns.
 Other factors, such as the reputations of the schools or the experience of the instructors are equally or even more important.
 So following are some additional things that you need to research while carrying out your due diligence prior to choosing, and especially paying for, your truck driver training.